enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Configurations Configuration**: Ensure that configuration classes end with "Configuration" or match a specific regex pattern.
+- **Configurations Configuration**: Ensure that configuration classes end with `Configuration` or match a specific regex pattern.

 ```java
 Taikai.builder()